dhedey/preinterpret/README.md

 If updating this readme, please ensure that the rustdoc is also updated.
 -->

-This crate provides the `preinterpret!` macro, which works as a simple pre-processor to the token stream, and is designed for declarative macro builders.
+This crate provides the `preinterpret!` macro, which works as a simple pre-processor to the token stream, and is designed for declarative macro authors.

-It provides two composable features:
-* Variable definition with `[!set! #variable = ... ]` and variable substition with `#variable` (think [quote](https://crates.io/crates/quote) for declarative macros).
-* A toolkit of simple functions operating on token streams, literals and idents, such as `[!ident!
-Hello #world]` (think [paste](https://crates.io/crates/paste) but more comprehesive, and still maintained).

-It is inspired by the [quote](https://crates.io/crates/quote) and [paste](https://crates.io/crates/paste) crates, and built for declarative macro authors to provide:
+It is inspired by the [quote](https://crates.io/crates/quote) and [paste](https://crates.io/crates/paste) crates, and built for code generator / declarative macro authors to provide:

 * **Heightened readability** - allowing developers to build more maintainable macros.
 * **Heightened expressivity** - mitigating the need to build custom procedural macros.
 * **Heightened sensibility** - helping developers avoid various declarative macro surprises.

+It provides two composable features:

+* Variable definition with `[!set! #variable = ... ]` and variable substition with `#variable` (think [quote](https://crates.io/crates/quote) for declarative macros)
+* A toolkit of simple functions operating on token streams, literals and idents, such as `[!ident!
+Hello #world]` (think [paste](https://crates.io/crates/paste) but more comprehesive, and still maintained)

 ```toml
 [dependencies]